 Cash and cash equivalents - For purposes of reporting cash flows and cash balances, cash and cash equivalents include liquid accounts with original maturities of three months or less that are not designated for investment purposes.
-Cash deposits in qualifying domestic financial institutions are insured up to the limits of the Federal Deposit Insurance Corporation (FDIC) and at times may exceed those limits.
+Cash deposits in qualifying financial institutions are insured up to the limits of the Federal Deposit Insurance Corporation (FDIC) and at times may exceed those limits.
+Some cash is held outside the United States and may not be subject to FDIC or other insurance.